TextControl/txtextcontrol-reportingcloud-php/README.md

 All versions of PHPs prior to 7.1 have reached [end-of-life](http://php.net/eol.php) and consequently, no further security updates will be released for them.
 If your application is running in an older environment, it is highly advisable to update to a more current version of PHP.

-If you are unable or unwilling to update your PHP installation, it is possible to use ReportingCloud by directly accessing the [Web API](https://portal.reporting.cloud/Documentation/Reference/) without using this wrapper.
+If you are unable or unwilling to update your PHP installation, you may consider using the ReportingCloud PHP wrapper 1.0, which supports PHP 5.6.
+Please note, however, this version is no longer maintained.

+Alternatively, it possible to use ReportingCloud by directly accessing the [Web API](https://portal.reporting.cloud/Documentation/Reference/).
 In such cases, it is advisable to use the [curl](http://php.net/manual/en/book.curl.php) extension to make the API calls.

-Alternatively, take a you may consider using the ReportingCloud PHP wrapper 1.0, which supports PHP 5.6.
-Note, this version is no longer supported.

 ## Install Using Composer